10 Delightful Events to Celebrate March in Vermont in 2026

 Maple syrup, how I love thee!
 I can’t imagine life without this iconic and decadent sweetener.
 Help me pay tribute to my favorite food and visit a local Vermont sugarhouse for Maple Open House Weekend (actually, it’s two weekends because maple syrup is ALL THAT).

-Spring Maple Open House Weekends celebrate the first crop of the season as Vermont’s sugar makers open the doors of their sugarhouses and invite visitors in to experience the joys and traditions of pure maple syrup.
+Spring Maple Open House Weekend celebrates the first crop of the season as Vermont’s sugar makers open the doors of their sugarhouses and invite visitors in to experience the joys and traditions of pure maple syrup.

 Wherever you happen to be in Vermont, there’s a sugarhouse ready to welcome you.
 Because March in Vermont definitely means maple syrup!

-No matter how you feel about March in Vermont, you’re sure to appreciate these almost-spring events throughout the state.
+No matter how you feel about March in Vermont, you’ll surely appreciate these almost-spring events throughout the state.
 Did we forget your favorite event?
-Send us an email and we’ll check it out!
+Send us an email, and we’ll check it out!

 Follow us on social media for more Vermont inspiration!